 How is our reading curriculum is constructed

 Our Reading curriculum is designed to engage and enthuse our children with wider opportunities, exposing them to challenging texts which work alongside our creative curriculum and ultimately produce fluent, independent readers.
-For years 1 – 6, we follow the National Curriculum as defined by the Department for Education.
+For years 1 – 6, we follow the National Curriculum as defined by the Department for Education and in EYFS we follow the EYFS framework.
 Reading is taught through English lessons, discrete reading fluency/comprehension sessions and across the wider curriculum to support learning in different subjects.
 We plan tasks based on the skills from our progression of skills document, all taken from the National Curriculum.
 In English lessons, years 1 to 6, follow a whole-book teaching approach, meaning each year group studies one or two books a half term.
 These books are carefully chosen and regularly reviewed to ensure they deepen the learning in that half-term’s topic and that they provide excellent opportunities for improving the reading skills of all children.

 Reading Comprehension and Fluency